prapalu/esw/collections/2021/README.md

 | DESCRIBE	 | 1 |
 | CONSTRUCT	 | 1 |

-For more statistics on the SPARQL keywords usage in specific Search Workflows, Search Topics, Macro Topics, you can query the RDF Graph in the [SPARQL endpoint](http://w3id.org/esw/sparql) binding the variables you want.
+For more statistics on the SPARQL keywords usage in specific Search Workflows, Search Topics, Macro Topics, you can query the [SPARQL endpoint](http://w3id.org/esw/sparql) binding the variables you want.